Your cart is currently empty!

 It was a job none of the other 400 club members wanted to do.

-I at least had experience working with the committee, and a set of clear values that including supporting and enabling access to the arts, as I know how important creative practice is to wellbeing.
+I at least had experience working with the committee, and a set of clear values that including supporting and enabling access to the arts.
 It was a good opportunity for me too, to develop leadership skills and contribute more to my vision of what the community could be.

 That expectation of paying-to-volunteer came up again, more explicitly, at the Ceramicus 2019 awards ceremony.
 Presenting the awards was one of my first official duties as president and I was nervous about public speaking.
 In addition, I had been up since very early that morning, helping run the Go By Bike day’s stall for the community bike workshop I volunteer with followed by a full day at the office.
 As we were setting up for the awards ceremony, I was approached by a long-time member of the club who handles membership and renewals.